Your Guide to Moving to Atlanta

 Atlanta has everything a sports fan could ask for, with five professional sports franchises calling the Peach State home, including major league soccer and women’s basketball.
 College sports are just as big, with Georgia State and Georgia Tech participating in NCAA Division 1 sports.
 Atlanta Motor Speedway also fields several NASCAR and other racing events throughout the year.

 For the culture-seeker

-Atlanta has a bounty of museums that pay tribute to the city’s deep cultural roots and its business legacy.
+Atlanta has 42 museums that pay tribute to the city’s deep cultural roots and its business legacy.
 Several explore Atlanta’s connection to the civil rights movement, including The Martin Luther King Jr. National Historical Park, The King Center, and the National Center for Civil and Human Rights.

 For the foodie

 Sweet tea, fried chicken, and biscuits are the southern staples that Atlanta does better than just about any other city below the Mason-Dixon, just another good reason for moving to Atlanta.
 One of Atlanta’s lesser-known signature staples is lemon pepper wet wings, which are covered in clarified butter or buffalo sauce, depending on your wing shack of choice.
 Atlanta is home to a whole world of flavors, including the savory chicken liver tart at Staplehouse and the Korean BBQ pork sandwich from Heirloom Market BBQ.
 You also can enjoy one of the local brews at Atlanta’s 30 breweries.